Scott Wagner: 2018 gubernatorial campaign

-During the campaign, Wagner was endorsed by the National Rifle Association, which had given him an "A" rating in the past.
+During the campaign, Wagner was endorsed by the NRA Political Victory Fund, which had given him an "A" rating in the past.
 Wagner said that he would roll back Wolf's Medicaid expansion under the Affordable Care Act (in 2015, Wolf expanded Medicaid to 700,000 Pennsylvanians).
 After initially suggesting that he might support a bill that would end recognition of same-sex marriage in Pennsylvania, Wagner issued a clarification saying that, if governor, he would veto any bill that restricts marriage rights for same-sex couples.
 Wagner pledged to eliminating property taxes, including school taxes, statewide, and adopting zero-based budgeting.
 During his campaign, Wagner said he favored a tougher stance on school bullying, supported school uniforms for all students, and spoke out against standardized testing.
 Wagner supported leasing Pennsylvania's wholesale liquor industry and privatizing the sale of alcohol, using $500 million in projected savings for education programs.
 He expressed support for "clear sentencing and bail guidelines" but did not endorse the elimination of cash bail.
 Wagner also pledged to reverse Wolf's moratorium on the death penalty, supporting restoration of capital punishment in Pennsylvania.
 Regarding the opioid epidemic, Wagner said that if elected governor, he would sue pharmaceutical companies.
 Wagner proposed the creation of a fund to extent loans to people, especially those in poor communities, to open new businesses; he also criticized the state's existing public assistance programs.

 In a 2018 campaign appearance, a student challenged Wagner's claim that climate change is being caused by human body heat and asked whether his belief was the result of the money he received from the fossil fuel industry.
 Wagner responded by calling the student "young and naive" and said that Pennsylvanians are trying to elect a governor, not a scientist.